lrdj/goodlookslikethis/_cases_sdingov/dds.md

 - "What if we created a space that would allow supplier and acquirer to collaborate and manage their documentation in one, secure, shared space?
 Specifically, would the benefits of an audit trail, centralised storage etc. outweigh the cost of complexity and the overhead of learning a new system?"

-## Future vision

-I was tasked with exploring how this proposition of a cross-government service might work.
-The service would would provide a single, agreed process to establish data sharing arrangements, guided workflow, ability to collaborate across organisational boundaries, standardised documentation, sign-off functionality and digital memorandums of understanding, in a secure and access-controlled web environment.

-The aspiration was that it would become quicker and easier to establish safe, responsible and legal data sharing arrangements, enabling the sharing of vital information to solve problems and deliver services at pace.

-The research is currently ongoing.

 ## Users and journey structure

 The flow is designed to test the actions of acquirers, suppliers, and subject matter experts, as they move from finding data, applying for a data share, negotiating the agreement, and supplying the data.
-The following diagram shows the data flows supported in the current version of the prototype:
+The diagram above shows the data flows supported in the current version of the prototype.

+The research is currently ongoing.